Enhanced Measurement in Google Analytics 4

 What is Enhanced Measurement in Google Analytics 4?

-Enhanced Measurement is a feature in Google Analytics 4 that automatically tracks a range of important actions people take on your website.
-Enabling the feature in the interface can give you more insights into how people engage with your website and your content.
-The best part is that you don’t need to modify your tracking code.
+Enhanced Measurement is a powerful feature in Google Analytics 4 that automatically tracks a range of important actions users take on your website.
+By enabling Enhanced Measurement in GA4, you can gain deeper insights into how people interact with your content without needing to alter your tracking code.

 We’ll dive straight into Enhanced Measurement, but if you’re just getting started with Google Analytics, you can learn more about events at the end of this post.